ctsit/redcapfiller/README.md

 ### Installation

 The redcapfiller package is only available as source code on GitHub.
-The easiest way to install it from R or RStudio using the `remotes` package:
+Install it from github inside R or RStudio using the `remotes` package:

 ```r
 install.packages("remotes") # Run this line if the 'remotes' package hasn't been installed already.